torbs/eik-lib.github.io/docs/server_rest_api.md

 -   `400` if validation in URL parameters or form fields fails
 -   `401` if user is not authorized
 -   `409` if package already exists or version in a major range is not newer than previous version in a major range
+-   `413` if package is too large
 -   `415` if file format of the uploaded file is unsupported
+-   `422` if a entry in the uploaded file could not be parsed or errored
 -   `502` if package could not be written to the sink

 Example: